Aureolaria flava: Ecosystem interactions

 Aureolaria flava are pollinated by and provide nectar to bumble bees and hummingbirds among other common pollinators.
 This species also plays a crucial role as a larval host plant for Euphydryas phaeton.

 Additional info

 Aureolaria flava has been suggested to have been used as a antidiarrheal drug within indigenous tribes in North America.

+Ecology

+Aureolaria flava is insect pollinated and is recorded to have been visited in northern Florida by the bee species Lasioglossum reticulatum.